Nekololizu/NekoTweakMod/README.md

 **Fishing related:**

-- Still thinking about where/how to place Living Tree loot in crates (Will probly be the normal wood,iron,gold crates etc but with their own lootpool) might do a modded "forest" crate as well
+- Living Tree loot in forest biome crates

-- Pyramid chest loot will be in oasis Crates
+- Pyramid chest loot will be in oasis biome Crates

 - Fledgling Wings obtainable from Titanium crates in hardmode (So its not Journey mode exclusive, and still not obtainable before other wings to break balance)